wendybf1/Data_Cleaning/README.md

 4. Appropriately labels the data set with descriptive variable names.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# Run_analysis.R Script
+Code assumes all the zip file has been extracted and the working directory is set to the location with the files.